qrutyy/voice-assistant-Eliza/README.md

 ## Overview
 Your personal voice assistant.
 Written in Python.

-"Eliza" is a 100% open-source, modular voice assistant framework.
-We aim to do everything that Siri, Cortana, and Echo can do - and more.
+"Eliza" is a 100% open-source, modular voice assistant.
+I aim to do everything that Siri, Cortana, and Echo can do - and more.
 In this project i used several important libs: Speech-Recognition (as an AI lib), pyttsx3, tkinter and others.

 ## Usage Examples: